 What you should really be looking for as an introvert is time for your brain to process things.
 This may play out a little differently depending on your other personality traits and depending on your specific situation, but here are a few examples from my own life to clarify the distinctions between different types of alone or recharging time.

-I telecommute and I’m often the only person in the house for several hours a day.
-However, my work involves a lot of interaction with people via phone and email.
+When I first started working from home, I was typically the only person in the house for several hours a day.
+However, my telecommuting job at the time involved a lot of interaction with people via phone and email.
+And here’s the thing.
 Interactions via phone drain me nearly as much as being in the same room with someone.
-Email is not as draining, but it’s definitely not recharging either.
+And while email is not as draining, it’s definitely not recharging either.
 Basically, as long as I’m interacting in one form or another, I’m not recharging.

 I can cook dinner with my kids right next to me watching TV, and as long as I have my headphones on, feel recharged after.
 Cooking doesn’t require my attention and the headphones keep me from hearing the kids and the TV.
 (They still manage to interrupt me some anyway, but a lot less than without the headphones.)